 Visola laughed manically, “You’re too late.
 You are powerless against me now!”

 “No, we’re not giving up,” Kaela uttered, who was also unable to stand.

 Visola clicked her tongue, “Now you’re starting to get on my nerves…”

 “We’re not giving up!
 No matter how many times you beat us up!”
 Pennie yelled.

-“I’ve grown tired of this,” Visola scowled, “Now I’m gonna send you into an endless sleep, just like what I did with your friend!
+“I’ve grown tired of this,” Visola scowled in a shrill tone as she flicked her hair behind her.
+“Now I’m gonna send you into an endless sleep, just like what I did with your friend!
 I’ll personally make sure it’s the most painful experience you’ll ever receive!”

 Visola’s malevolent expression began to make Pennie shake with fear.
 That’s when a familiar voice from behind her growled.

 “Yeah… that was quite a nasty trick you pulled.”

 Pennie turned around to find the giant black crystal behind her beginning to crack.